CasTruyers/cppProject/README.md

  The application is entirely written in C++.

 ### graphics
- We use the SDL2 library to acces the hardware on our computer. (i.e. display, keyboard,...)
+ SDL2 library is used to acces the hardware on the computer. (i.e. display, keyboard,...)
- In this case we talk to the graphics card to render graphics and to the keyboard to take user input.
+ This application talks to the graphics card to render graphics, and the keyboard to take user input.
  **SDL2 works cross-platform!**

 ### FEATURES